Asif1405/Brain-Tumor-Auto-Segmentation-for-Magnetic-Resonance-Imaging-MRI/README.md

 ![alt text](https://github.com/Asif1405/Brain-Tumor-Auto-Segmentation-for-Magnetic-Resonance-Imaging-MRI/blob/master/444.PNG)

 ### Overview:
-I built a neural network to automatically segment tumor regions in brain, using MRI (Magnetic Resonance Imaging) scans.
+A neural network to automatically segment tumor regions in brain, using MRI (Magnetic Resonance Imaging) scans.

 The MRI scan is one of the most common image modalities that we encounter in the radiology field.
 Other data modalities include: